dijith-481/Markweavia/README.md

 ## How It Works

 1.  **Write Markdown:** Use standard Markdown headings (`#`, `##`) to define new slides.
-2.  **Live Preview:** As you type or navigate with your cursor, the right-hand pane updates to show a preview of the slide your cursor is currently on.
+2.  **Live Preview:** As you type or navigate with your cursor, the preview pane updates to show a preview of the slide your cursor is currently on.
 3.  **Customize:** Use the controls to select themes, adjust font sizes, manage page numbers, and add custom headers or footers.
 4.  **Vim Commands:** Utilize built-in Vim commands for saving (`:w`, `:ws`) uploading (`:u`) previewing(`:p`),changing theme(`:t`), toggling page numbers(`:page`), adding headerfooters(`:h`)
 5.  **Export:** When ready, export your entire presentation as a single HTML file or save your Markdown source.

 ## Understanding Exported Slides

-When you export your presentation, Markweavia generates a single, self-contained HTML file.
-This file includes all necessary CSS for styling (based on your chosen theme and customizations) and JavaScript for interactivity and works offline.
+Markweavia generates a single, self-contained HTML file.
+This file includes all necessary CSS for styling (based on your chosen theme and customizations) and JavaScript for interactivity.
+It works offline.

 **HTML Structure & Styling:**

-- Each Markdown slide (typically starting with a `#` or `##` heading ) is rendered into a `<div class="slide">`.
+- Each Markdown slide (starting with a `#` title or `##` heading ) is rendered into a `<div class="slide">`.
 - The content within each slide is wrapped in a `<div class="slide-content-wrapper">`.
 - all content maintain 16:9 aspect ratio.
-- compoent sizes are based on viewport size.
+- component sizes are based on viewport size.
-- Standard Markdown elements (headings, paragraphs, lists, code blocks, tables, etc.) are converted to their corresponding HTML tags and styled according to the active theme variables and base presentation CSS.
+- Standard Markdown elements (headings, paragraphs, lists, code blocks, tables, etc.) are converted to their corresponding HTML tags with marked.js and styled according to the active theme variables and base presentation CSS.
 - Code blocks are highlighted using Prism.js with a Nord-based theme.
-- Katex is rendered using KaTeX.
+- Mathematical expressions are rendered using KaTeX.
 - Custom header/footer items and page numbers are positioned absolutely within each slide based on your settings.
 - The overall presentation uses a clean, Nord-inspired design by default, with font sizes and colors determined by the selected theme and font scaling options.
-  > massive file size is due to the fact that all the code syntax highlighting , fonts and katex are included in single html file
+  > 2Mb file size includes code syntax highlighting , fonts and katex

-> to improve performance in live preview fonts are loaded at startup , styles and text is injected based on change this improves performance compared to previous approach where it created a new iframe on every text change or page change delayed by 300ms
+> to improve performance in live preview fonts are loaded at startup , styles and text is injected based on change this improves performance compared to previous approach
+>
 > with this new approach after the initial load all edits can be made in near instant, no more debounce needed.

 **Interactivity & Navigation:**